interaction-lab/PyLips/docs/source/tutorials/conversation.rst

 and ``localhost:8000/face/GINGERBREAD MAN``.
 Be sure to run ``python3 -m pylips.face.start`` to connect to these faces.

 Finally, we iterate over the lines in the script.
-For each line, we split the line on the ':'character to obtain the actor that will speak the line, and the content of the line.
+For each line, we split the line on the ':' character to obtain the actor that will speak the line, and the content of the line.
 We then use the ``say`` method of the actor to speak the content, and the ``wait`` method to wait for the speech to finish before moving on.